KatelynS/CrimeBuster/README.md

 Link for CrimeBuster: https://swe.umbc.edu/~sam34/cmsc447/Update/CrimeBuster/

-Please see the Tardigrate_AD_Document (Administrative Manual) file for instructions on installing and using CrimeBuster.
+Please see the Tardigrate_AD_Document (Administrative Manual) file located in the docs folder for instructions on installing and using CrimeBuster.

 Thank You!